facebook/docusaurus/website/docs/installation.md

 - [Node.js](https://nodejs.org/en/download/) version >= 14 or above (which can be checked by running `node -v`).
 You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
-- [Yarn](https://yarnpkg.com/en/) version >= 1.5 (which can be checked by running `yarn --version`).
-Yarn is a performant package manager for JavaScript and replaces the `npm` client.
-It is not strictly necessary but highly encouraged.

 ## Scaffold project website {#scaffold-project-website}